-We have a well established reputation for helping students achieve their potential and for the wide range of A level courses we offer, including the BTEC Extended Diploma in Sport and the Diploma in Food Science and Nutrition.
+We have a well established reputation for helping students achieve their potential and for the wide range of A level courses we offer, including the BTEC Extended Diploma in Sport.

 The Joint Sixth Form is a lively, friendly and positive community where you can achieve excellent academic qualifications and enhance your social and personal skills.
 The Sixth Form is very well known in the local area, having successfully served students for many decades.